How laptops and tablets are allocated

 You can see your current allocation by signing in to the Get help with technology service.

-We’ll ask you for some information about the situation, including the information listed below.
-Before querying your allocation, you should make sure that pupils and students cannot access a device privately, or by being lent a device already owned by your school, college or further education provider.
+Before requesting more laptops and tablets, you should make sure that pupils and students cannot access a device privately, or by being lent a device already owned by your school, college or further education institution.

 You’ll need to provide anonymised evidence that confirms: